 All I can say is that I am extremely happy with the outcome.
 The neck pain seemed to be caused by the migraines, and trigger them as well, in some sort of vicious cycle I couldn’t break no matter what neck exercises I did.

 If you are interested in trying the Oska Pulse remember that I have a PROMO CODE for $55 dollars off.
 It is BRAIN.
 They have a 30 money back guarantee.
 And 30 days is enough for it to work a little on some types of pain.
 Obviously not my neck pain which also needs botox.
-But my migraines started to improve after 90 days at the end, and FM was improving sooner than that within a month of regular use.
+But my migraines started to improve after 90 days at the end, and FM was improving sooner than that within 2 months of regular use.
 Migraines were slowly because they are so very chronic and I have had them for such a long time they are pretty embedded.